dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/index.md

 ## Suggest a feature or file a bug report

 To make suggestions and file bug reports, open an issue in the [aspnet/Blazor repo](https://github.com/aspnet/Blazor/issues/new).
-For general help and to ask questions, hit up the devs on the [Blazor Gitter chat](https://gitter.im/aspnet/Blazor).
+For general help and to ask questions, hit up the devs on the [Gitter Blazor room](https://gitter.im/aspnet/Blazor) or [Slack Blazor channel](https://aspnetcore.slack.com/messages/C958WJP2N/) ([[signup](http://tattoocoder.com/aspnet-slack-sign-up/)).

 ## Contribute to the Blazor documentation